-In today's study Jesus tells the people that He is the True Bread of Life.
+In this study, Jesus tells the people that He is the True Bread of Life.
 (Eternal life)

 Tiberias was a large, culturally Greek oriented city on the sea of Galilee.
 It does not appear in New Testament history except in this Scripture, and there is no record of it being visited by Jesus.

-So it was not a Jewish town, so the Jews were not likely to enter.
+Since it was not a Jewish town, the Jews were not likely to enter.
 The Romans reportedly took advantage of this fact to hand out favors to allies without interference from the Jews.

 VERSE 24: "So when the crowd saw that Jesus was not there, nor his disciples, they themselves got into the boats and went to Capernaum, seeking Jesus."

-And when they didn't find Him there they got in the boats and went on to Capernaum where the disciples had gone.
+And when they didn't find Him there they got in the boats and followed Him to Capernaum where they assumed the disciples had gone.